The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 Nightly builds

-To get started with LIEF functionalities, you can check the documentation of one of these formats: ELF, PE, or Mach-O and to start integrating LIEF in your project it should be pretty straightforward:
+To get started with LIEF’s features, you can check the documentation for specific formats: ELF, PE, or Mach-O. Integrating LIEF into your project is also straightforward:

 With pip